 Longer term asset rental is now an attractive alternative to high upfront investment in permanent water treatment technology across many sectors.
 Tightening CAPEX budgets, an emphasis on business continuity and a desire for flexible, affordable water management, have all generated a demand for mobile water services, which offer a cost-effective, alternative solution to procuring new installations for upgrading existing infrastructure, as well as providing emergency relief and fulfilling temporary water requirements.

 An Evolving Solution

 A typical mobile plant may consist of two or three assets or skid-mounted systems, which can be assembled in a plug-and-play fashion.
 A typical set-up involves initial pretreatment by multi-media filtration or granular activated carbon adsorption, followed by reverse osmosis in a second trailer, and subsequent mixed bed ion exchange polishing in a third.

 Plant operators face a number of current challenges.
 Environmental targets, changes in production demand and tightening budgets have all made it more difficult to make a strong case for capital investment.
 The fallout of this has been a reluctance to invest in projects where the lifetime and return on investment are uncertain.
-In light of this, one of the attractions of mobile water services is their flexibility, as the rental payments can be covered by the operational budget, removing the need to raise capital.
-Mobile water service suppliers – such as Veolia Water Technologies – are often willing to enter into pay-as-you-go, multiyear contracts, which help to improve financial planning thanks to predictable, regular payments.
+In light of this, one of the attractions of mobile water solutions is their flexibility, as the rental payments can be covered by the operational budget, removing the need to raise capital.
+Mobile water service suppliers – such as NSI Mobile Water Solutions– are often willing to enter into pay-as-you-go, multiyear contracts, which help to improve financial planning thanks to predictable, regular payments.

-Author: Robert Stancombe of Mobile Water Services part of Veolia Water Technologies
+Author: Robert Stancombe of Mobile Water Solutions part of Nijhuis Saur Industries (NSI)